Push Notifications

 VAPID Keys

-Each tenant has a VAPID key pair for authenticating with push services.
+Each tenant has a P-256 VAPID key pair for authenticating with push services.
 The private key is stored in the database; the public key is shared with clients.
-Keys are automatically generated on first request if they don’t exist.
+Keys are generated automatically the first time the public key is requested.
+The server signs a VAPID JWT (ES256, 12-hour expiry, subject mailto:admin@<id_tag>) per push request.

 Subscription Flow